-NSPI completed registration under the Nova Scotia Cap-and-Trade Program Regulations in 2019 and expects to receive its 2020 granted emissions allowances in Q1 2020.
-These 2020 allowances will be used in 2020 or allocated within the initial four-year compliance period that ends in 2022.
-As at December 31, 2019, NSPI is on track to meet the requirements of the program.
+NSPI will receive its 2021 granted emissions allowances under the Nova Scotia Cap-and-Trade Program Regulations in Q1 2021.
+These allowances will be used in 2021 or allocated within the initial four-year compliance period that ends in 2022.
+NSPI is on track to meet the requirements of the program.
 NSPI anticipates that any prudently incurred costs required to comply with the Government of Canada's laws and regulations, and the Nova Scotia Cap-and-Trade Program Regulations, will be recoverable under NSPI's regulatory framework.